MarkNahabedian/SquareDanceReasoning.jl/docs/src/coordinate_system.md

 Direction can be absolute or relative.

-Directions are expressed as fractions of a full circle, so a change in direction of 180 degrees is expressed as a change in Direction of 0.5.
+Directions are expressed as fractions of a full circle, so a change in direction of 180 degrees is expressed as a change in Direction of 1//2.
 Direction increases in promenade direction -- counter clockwise.
+An attempt is made to store directions as rational numbers to avoid excessive floating point digits.

-Direction 0.0 is the direction that the caller is facing and the facing direction of couple number one in a squared set.
+Direction 0 is the direction that the caller is facing and the facing direction of couple number one in a squared set.
 In a squared set, the facing direction of couple number two would be 0.25, that of couple number three: 0.5, and that of couple number four: 0.75.